scalation.dynamics

 Classlikes

-object provides a state-of-the-art numerical ODE solver.
+The DormandPrince object provides a state-of-the-art numerical ODE solver.
 Given an unknown, time-dependent function y(t) governed by an Ordinary Differential Equation (ODE) of the form d/dt y(t) = y'(t) = f(t, y) y(t0) = y0 compute y(t) using a (4,5)-order Dormand-Prince Integrator (DOPRI) or ode45.
-Note: the integrateV method for a system of separable ODEs is mixed in from the Integrator
+Note: the integrateV method for a system of separable ODEs is mixed in from the Integrator trait.

-object provides a state-of-the-art numerical ODE solver.
+The DormandPrince object provides a state-of-the-art numerical ODE solver.
 Given an unknown, time-dependent function y(t) governed by an Ordinary Differential Equation (ODE) of the form d/dt y(t) = y'(t) = f(t, y) y(t0) = y0 compute y(t) using a (4,5)-order Dormand-Prince Integrator (DOPRI) or ode45.
-Note: the integrateV method for a system of separable ODEs is mixed in from the Integrator
+Note: the integrateV method for a system of separable ODEs is mixed in from the Integrator trait.

 Attributes